 – First page of a SPA that a user lands on, may be slow to render

 Many of the cons of using a SPA can be overcome.
-For example, from Google Search Central guides you through the typical issues with SPAs and SEO, including using the history API to make sure the site’s URLs change when a view/page changes.
+For example, this YouTube video from Google Search Central guides you through the typical issues with SPAs and SEO, including using the history API to make sure the site’s URLs change when a view/page changes.

 To finish off, here is an SEO Checklist for Single Page Applications:

 – Test SPA in the Google Mobile-Friendly Test

 – Test Spa with the structured data tool

 – Use Search Console’s URL Inspection Tool